marcoevang/camilladsp-setrate/README.md

 The `--capture` flag and `--upsampling` options change the way ***camilladsp-setrate*** processes the *samplerate*, *chunksize* and *capture_samplerate* parameters, as follows:

 - [ ] if `--capture` and `--upsampling` are both omitted, *samplerate* is set to that of the audio being captured and *chunksize* is updated as a function of *samplerate*.
 The *capture_samplerate* parameter is left unchanged.

-In this case resampling shall be disabled and *capture_samplerate* shall not be set in the configuration file.
+  <u>In this case resampling shall be disabled and *capture_samplerate* shall not be set in the configuration file</u>.

 - [ ] if `--capture` is used, *capture_samplerate* is set to that of the audio being captured.
 The *samplerate* and *chunksize* parameters are left unchanged.
 This flag should be used to achieve resampling of the captured audio to the fixed playback rate set by the *samplerate* parameter in the configuration file.  <ins>It is up to the user to enable resampling in the configuration file</ins>.

-- [ ] If `--upsampling` is used, *capture_samplerate* is set to that of the audio being captured and *samplerate* is set equal to the input rate multiplied by the specified upsampling factor (the latter must be a positive integer).
+- [ ] If `--upsampling` is used, *capture_samplerate* is set to that of the audio being captured and *samplerate* is set equal to the input rate multiplied by the specified upsampling factor (the latter must be positive).
 The *chunksize* parameter is as well updated as a function of *samplerate*.
 This option should be used to obtain in playback upsampled audio by a constant factor.
 For example, this flag can be used to instruct CamillaDSP to perform 2X or 4X oversampling regardless of the sample rate of the incoming audio.
-Make sure your playback device supports the resulting upsampled rate. <ins>It is up to the user to enable resampling in the configuration file</ins>.
+Make sure your playback device supports the resulting upsampled rate.

+  <ins>It is up to the user to enable resampling in the configuration file</ins>.

 Note that `--capture` and `--upsampling` cannot be used at the same time.